 - Don’t be content to look the other way when something unacceptable is happening.

 - Sometimes people are just unknowing rather than insensitive.
 And most of them will thank you for gently pointing this out.
 But don’t call it a teaching moment.

 - Keep in mind: What I hear may not be what you said.
 What you conclude may not be what I meant.
 So, asking for clarification is better than assuming.

 - Add a new colleague to your committee.
 Seek out someone with a different point of view.
 Get to know someone in another office.
 Ask someone about his or her country.
 It all starts with you.

 It's time to move forward, stand up, and be counted.
-Let's build community, embrace diversity, and foster respect at IIT—one person and one day at a time.
+Let's build community, embrace diversity, and foster respect at Illinois Tech—one person and one day at a time.

 To give further context to and to facilitate thought and discussion regarding the principles contained in Building Community and Fostering Diversity, Illinois Tech’s Community, Inclusion and Diversity Committee has created a document entitled Building Better Communication.
 This document provides additional information and examples for each of the 10 principles.
 View the Building Better Communication document here.

 Another demonstration of Illinois Tech's commitment to diversity is reflected in its Equal Opportunity Statements for students, faculty and staff, which can be found at the following links:

 - Faculty (Faculty Handbook, Article V, Section B)